 - Proposing enhanced smoke venting facilities in the basement which reduced gas temperatures and allowed both the sprinklers and the increased compartmentation required by the fire code to be removed from the specification.

-Throughout the development, FDS Consult UK devised a wide range of creative value-engineered solutions to improve safety whilst reducing build and fire systems costs.
-FDS Consult UK’s value engineering expertise delivered:
+Throughout the development, FDS Consult devised a wide range of creative value-engineered solutions to improve safety whilst reducing build and fire systems costs.
+FDS Consult’s value engineering expertise delivered:

 - Removal from the specification of sprinklers in all sleeping areas of the scheme’s hotel guest room and apartment elements